Is Fluid Safe?

 What are the biggest red flags for Fluid?

-Hindenrank's retail-focused risk audit flagged: All $6B sits in one shared liquidity layer.
+Hindenrank's retail-focused risk audit flagged: All $787M sits in one shared liquidity layer.
 A single bug in any of the three products (lending, vaults, or the exchange) could drain everything at once The code is heavily optimized with low-level programming that is harder for security auditors to read.
-Critical bugs can hide in the complexity Growing to $6B this fast without a major stress test means the first crash will reveal whether these novel mechanisms actually work under pressure
+Critical bugs can hide in the complexity Growing to $6B and contracting to $787M means the first major stress test on the novel mechanisms is still ahead

 Should beginners deposit into Fluid?